constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The advantage of this strategy is, like the first one, the communication between engines is low.
 However, unlike the previous one, there is a mechanism to avoid redundant calculations.
 By doing so, the query engine has a lookup policy that restricts links visited by others.
-For example, the engine might be responsible for a specific semantic section of the domain.
+For example, the engine might be responsible for a specific semantic section of the domain, e.g.: cities in geospatial query.
-If the data is geospatial, the criteria could be in relation to the links associated with cities.
 The limitation of this strategy is that the criteria might have to be changed depending on the executed query and the type of dataset from which we expect to find results.
 Additionally, we might also lose results if the criteria are too strict.